Finding cancer in children

-The doctor will ask about the symptoms and examine your child.
+The doctor, will ask about the medical history and symptoms, and examine your child.
 If cancer is a possible cause, the doctor might order imaging tests (such as x-rays) or other tests.
 Sometimes if an abnormal lump or tumor is found, the doctor might need to remove some or all of it so that it can be looked at under a microscope for cancer cells.
 This is known as a biopsy.

 If your child is found to have cancer, Children With Cancer: Dealing With Diagnosis offers ideas for coping and moving forward after the diagnosis is made.